 WHEREAS Section 77b (2) provides that the Town Board may delegate its power to authorize attendance at such conferences to any executive officer or administrative board.
-A motion was made by Supervisor Bettez that the Supervisor will authorize such attendance at conferences.
-Seconded by Councilman Torres, all aye votes cast, motion carried.
+Supervisor Bettez will authorize such attendance.
+Seconded by Councilman Brownstein, all aye votes cast, motion carried.

-Certificate of Designation: A motion was made by Supervisor Bettez to designate Supervisor Bettez as the official representative to attend the annual business meeting at the Association of Towns, and to designate Deputy Supervisor Daniel Torres as alternate.
+Certificate of Designation: A motion was made by Supervisor Bettez to designate Supervisor Bettez as the official representative to attend the annual business meeting at the Association of Towns, and to designate Deputy Supervisor Dan Torres as the alternate.
 Seconded by Councilman Torres, all aye votes cast, motion carried.

-AOT meeting: A motion was made by Supervisor Bettez to authorize the expenditure of up to \$2,000 for registration, lodging, meals and travel expenses for the Supervisor and/or Deputy Supervisor to attend the 2019 Association of Towns Meeting in New York City.
+AOT meeting: A motion was made by Supervisor Bettez to authorize the expenditure of up to \$2,000 for registration, lodging, meals and travel expenses for members of the Board who wish to attend the 2020Association of Towns Meeting in New York City or the New Town Officials School in Albany.
 These individuals will present receipts and/or documentation for reimbursement.
-Seconded by Councilman Irwin, all aye votes cast, motion carried.
+Seconded by Councilman Brownstein, all aye votes cast, motion carried.